kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/Current Operational Status.md

 **Two MCP4162-503** with some way to connect into the circuit.
 The sketch code refers to these as LSB.

 **Two or Four MCP4162-104** with some way to connect into the circuit.
 (Confused how many?
 My development circuit is built with four, but two of those four never impact operation.
-The sketch thinks there are four.
-I believe having only two will work fine.)
-The sketch code refers to these as MID and MSB.
-Only the MID impacts operation.
+The two LM334 of any bridge may be substituted by several of these MCP digipots if you can drive their CS pins.
+The sketch is set up to drive 74LV138 decoders directly which can then drive the increased number of dpots.

 **Two LM334** ICs with some way to connect into the circuit - each need their + pins connected to Arduino 5v power.
 Each also needs one MCP4162-503 digipot resistor and half the amount of MCP4162-104 digipot resistors connected in series between their current programming pins and their - pins.
 Connect each digipot CS pin to the appropriate Arduino Digital pin based on comments in the sketch code.  *Alternate to using LM334s: Several more digipots each leg and one or more 74LV138 to drive the digipot CS lines.
 See sketch and schematic notes for details*